For the past several years, this blog has basically been a rerun (highlights) of whatever is going on in my email list.

 This is either unknown to the alt-media blogosphere or somehow irrelevant to their narrative.

-I know that's thoroughly unsatisfying to the conspiracy-minded folks, but the alt-media narrative being spread about a catastrophe in the life insurance business (and catastrophe everywhere else) is as phony as a football bat.
+I know that's thoroughly unsatisfying to the conspiracy-minded folks who desperately want mortality rates to go higher so they have something to publish, but the alt-media narrative being spread about a catastrophe in the life insurance business (and catastrophe everywhere else) is as phony as a football bat.

 The mainstream theory that "everything is caused by COVID" is also phony (and was phony from the very beginning), and that's what's driving people into the arms of the other side.